openfisca/openfisca-ops/guides/Set-up-SSL.md

 }
 ```

-Then run `sudo systemctl restart nginx.service` to take your changes into account.
+Then run `sudo service nginx reload` to take your changes into account.

 At this point, `https://fr.openfisca.org` should work!
 Make sure it does before going further.